 Potential infection risk

 If you don’t fill cavities in kids’ baby teeth, there’s always the risk that the cavity will spread to the adult tooth beneath, causing infection in that tooth, your child’s gums, and potentially the jaw bone as well.
-When a dentist recommends a filling for a baby tooth, it’s largely for this reason.
+When a dentists recommends a filling for a baby tooth, it’s largely for this reason.

 Loss of adult teeth